Let’s look at how to start the risk management process. Here are some questions that we should answer.

 - Timing – Define how often you will perform risk management activities.
 Standard practice is to review risks weekly during your project meetings.
 If you have an agile project, consider discussing risks for a couple of minutes in your daily stand-up meetings.

-- Risk categories – Define the categories for your risks.
+- Risk categories – Define the categories of your risks.
 Standard categories include schedule, scope, quality, and budget.
 You may find a risk breakdown structure (RBS) in the organizational process assets that provide a longer list of categories and sub-categories.
 (Companies with strong risk governance may require that you use a standard set of risk categories.)

 - Definitions – Define risk management terms such as probability, impact, risk, issues, risk appetite, and risk tolerance.
 Defining probability and impact and your probability and impact scale (e.g., 1-10, 10 being highest) is critical to minimize bias in risk assessments/ratings.

 - Risk attitude, appetite, and tolerance.
 What is management’s attitude toward risks in your project?
 Where do they want to take risks?
 Where are they risk adverse?
-How tolerant is management of schedule slippage?
+How tolerant is the management of schedule slippage?
 Is a schedule slippage of two weeks okay?
 How about four weeks?
 How about cost variance tolerance?

 - Reporting format – What format will you use to report risks?
 What will you include?